-- The overall implementation of this policy. - Ensuring staff are suitably trained to deliver the subjects. - Ensuring that parents are fully informed of this policy.

-- Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - Reporting to the Local Governing Body on the effectiveness of this policy. - Reviewing this policy on a two-yearly cycle basis (light-touch review annually to ensure that it continues to meet the needs of all individuals within our school) - Ensuring the religious ethos of the school is maintained and developed through the subjects.
+- The overall implementation of this policy. - Ensuring staff are suitably trained to deliver the subjects. - Ensuring that parents are fully informed of this policy. - Organising alternative education for pupils, where necessary, that is appropriate and purposeful. - Reporting to the Local Governing Body on the effectiveness of this policy. - Reviewing this policy annually. - Ensuring the religious ethos of the school is maintained and developed through the subjects to enable all to flourish.